xwmx/nb/README.md

 Description:
   Sync the current local notebook with the remote repository.

-Conflict Resolution:
+Sync Conflict Resolution:
   When `nb sync` encounters a conflict in a text file and can't merge overlapping local and remote changes, both versions are saved in the file, separated by git conflict markers.
 Use `nb edit` to remove the conflict markers and delete any unwanted text.

-When `nb` encounters a conflict in a binary file, such as an encrypted note or bookmark, both versions of the file are saved in the notebook as individual files, one with `--conflicted` appended to the filename.
+  When `nb sync` encounters a conflict in a binary file, such as an encrypted note or bookmark, both versions of the file are saved in the notebook as individual files, one with `--conflicted` appended to the filename.
 ```

 #### `update`